DIY Plantain Salve

 Broadleaf plantain (Plantago major) has a rosette shape with broad thick leaves with noticeable veins.
 When bloom time arrives, greenish brown flowers appear on a tall (9-10”) flower stalk.

-Beeswax – You only need a small amount of beeswax for this salve recipe but do be sure that the wax is cleaned.
+Beeswax is one of the most versatile products from we get from bees.
+You only need a small amount of beeswax for this salve recipe-but do be sure that the beeswax is clean.

 For the faster method, fresh leaves will be steeped in the oil for 10-12 hours over low heat.
 This is the easiest method even though it involves a little bit of time and supervision.
 I make my dandelion salve in much the same way.
 You could make both at the same time!